 The vanes are subject to wear due to abrasion from the walls of the enclosure.
 Check vane width every 3,000 operating hours or annually.
-Replace the vanes if their widths are 33mm or less.
+Replace the vanes if their widths are 33mm or less than what is listed in Table 6.1.1.